nirv-ai/docs/nomad/tls.md

 # cd ~/git/private/nirv/core/apps/nirvai-core-nomad/dev
 ln -s /path/to/where/you/keep/secrets/tls .

+# generate a gossipkey and add to the server configuration
+./script.nmd.sh create gossipkey
 # nomad should already be configured to use the tls directory
 # for both client & server